saman-barakat/IDLWebsite/content/en/docs/idl/commands.md

 ## create

-Create new content for your site:
+Create new content for your site: dd

 ```bash
 npm run create [path] [flags]